Quantum Measurement and the Aharonov-Bohm Effect with Superposed Magnetic Fluxes: Abstract

 \section{Abstract}

-In the standard Aharonov-Bohm effect, the magnetic flux involved is taken to be classical and with a well-defined value.
-Here, we consider what happens if the magnetic flux is in a quantum mechanical superposition of two values.
-We find that the interference pattern in the Aharonov-Bohm effect contains information about the nature of the superposition, allowing information about the state of the flux to be extracted without disturbing it.
-The approach is novel in that the information is obtained by a non-local operation involving the vector potential without transfer of energy or momentum.
-The information is also not obtained via a single interaction of a charged particle with the vector potential, but rather by the accumulated interactions of many particles which form the interference pattern.
-Suggestions are made as to how an experiment to test this effect could be done using superposed currents in a superconducting ring which has already been experimentally realized.
-Broader implications of the result are also discussed.
+We consider the magnetic flux in a quantum mechanical superposition of two values and find that the Aharonov-Bohm effect interference pattern contains information about the nature of the superposition, allowing information about the state of the flux to be extracted without disturbance.
+The information is obtained without transfer of energy or momentum and by accumulated nonlocal interactions of the vector potential $\vec{A}$ with many charged particles forming the interference pattern, rather than with a single particle.
+We suggest an experimental test using already experimentally realized superposed currents in a superconducting ring and discuss broader implications. \keywords{quantum measurement \and Aharonov-Bohm \and magnetic flux}